kubos/kubos/docs/os-docs/index.rst

 Guides for installing and interacting with Kubos Linux on a target OBC can be found in the :doc:`../obc-docs/index` section.

-Information about creating a custom Kubos Linux build can be found in our :ref:`Under the Hood <sysadmin>` section.
+Information about creating a custom Kubos Linux build can be found in our :ref:`Under the Hood <custom-klb>` section.

 Tightly coupled with Kubos Linux is U-Boot, our bootloader of choice.